amesken/cd-tool-stack/README.md

 - GitLab is used for storing the Sourcecode
 - Jenkins contains build job and is triggered once projects in GitLab are updated
 - As part of the CI build, Jenkins triggers a static code analysis and the results are stored in SonarQube
-- The Maven build uses Nexus as a Proxy Repository for all 3rd party libs.
-The build artefacts are deployed to the Nexus Release Repository
+- The Maven build uses Artifactory as a Proxy Repository for all 3rd party libs.
+The build artefacts are deployed to the Artifactory Release Repository
 - The Selenium Grid contains Docker containers running Chrome and Firefox and is used for UI tests

 ### Jenkins Jobs